Getting Started with EasyContent

 You can choose to delete these ratings if you don't need them.
 However, we have found that providing actual ratings to writers provides valuable feedback, ensures better quality control, and increases transparency for project administrators.

 The final step of setting up your project is configuring content item templates.
+To follow along, from the sidebar menu, go to Templates.

-The visible checkbox allows you to disable a field if you don't need it.
+The visible checkbox allows you to hide a system field if you don't need it.
+The required checkbox allows you to prevent the content item from being submitted or approved if the corresponding field is empty.

 It comes with multiple default fields, and most of them are used for SEO and can be synced to WordPress (more on that later).
+Notice how all of them are also marked as system fields.

 - Single line text